FDW buying hardware

 Reimbursement

-Hardware will be reimbursed based on actual costs incurred.
-But, the total budget for hardware can never be adjusted upwards as the respective items, Technical Assistance and Hardware, cannot be mutually offset.
+Reimbursement for hardware will be based on the actual costs incurred.
+But, the total budget for hardware cannot be adjusted upwards as the technical assistance and hardware items cannot offset each other.

 Market conformity checks

 SGS is a supplier of independent inspection, verification and certification services.
 RVO commissions SGS to determine whether the hardware prices in your project follow current market rates.
-The final amount of subsidy for hardware is based on the price determined in SGS's Market Conformity certificates.
+The final amount of the subsidy for hardware is based on the price determined in SGS's Market Conformity reports.

-You can submit a maximum of 3 requests for a Market Conformity Check (RMCCs, see the form below) at the expense of RVO during your project.
-If you choose to submit more requests, the costs of the extra RMCCs are at the project partners' own expense.
+You can submit a maximum of 3 requests for a Market Conformity Check (RMCC, see the form below) at the expense of RVO during your project.
+If you choose to submit more requests, the cost of each extra RMCC is at the project partners' own expense.

 When to submit an RMCC

-You can submit an RMCC for all second-hand hardware and items in your Project Hardware List that cost €25,000 or more.
-In the case of second-hand goods, SGS also checks the minimum quality requirements.
+You can submit an RMCC for all and second-hand hardware items in your Project Hardware List that cost €25,000 or more.

-At the end of your project, at least 90% of all project hardware costs must be checked by SGS.
+At the end of your project, SGS must check at least 90% of all project hardware costs.
 It is possible that the hardware items that exceed €25,000 do not add up to 90% of your project hardware costs.
 In that case, you must add hardware items to your RMCC until they do.

 We advise you to submit an RMCC after large hardware purchases and after purchasing second-hand hardware for the following reasons:

-• for administrative efficiency: it gets more complicated to collect the required documents if considerable time passes since purchasing the hardware;
+- Administrative efficiency: it becomes more complicated to collect the required documents if considerable time has passed since buying the hardware;

 Hardware invoices

-Hardware costs are only eligible when they are following the current market rates.
-If SGS indicates that the stated hardware price is not in line with current market rates, RVO.nl must maintain the SGS rate in determining your final subsidy amount.
+Hardware costs are only eligible when they follow the current market rates.
+If SGS indicates that the stated hardware price is not in line with current market rates, RVO must maintain the SGS rate when determining your final subsidy amount.

-Specifically for recipients of FDW in 2016 and 2017: please do not submit a Request for a Market Conformity Check for hardware produced by one of your project partners.
-In this case, the hardware needs to be delivered against actual costs incurred (cost price).
+Specifically for recipients of FDW in 2016 and 2017: Please do not submit a Request for a Market Conformity Check for hardware produced by one of your project partners.
+In this case, the hardware needs to be delivered against the actual costs incurred (cost price).
 Your external auditor has to confirm these costs in the auditor's report at the end of your project.
-Of the other hardware costs, at least 90% needs to be checked by SGS.
+Of the other hardware costs, at least 90% need to be checked by SGS.

 Downloads